 and we know that this is truly the savior of the world.”

 Dear brothers and sisters we need also to allow Jesus free entry into our personal lives.
 Jesus wishes to come into our “private” life, not to embarrass us, not to judge or condemn us, but to free us, to change us, and to offer us what we really need: the living water of the Holy Spirit.
-Let us find this living water in the Sacraments, in prayer, and in the Holy Bible, especially during this Lenten season.
+Let us find this living water in the Sacraments, in prayer, and in the Holy Bible.

 We need to be witnesses to Jesus as the Samaritan woman was.
 Let us have the courage to “be” Jesus for others, especially in those “unexpected” places for unwanted people.
 Let us also have the courage of our Christian convictions to stand for truth and justice in our day-to-day life.

 We need to leave the “husbands” behind during Lent as the Samaritan woman did.
 Today’s Gospel message challenges us to get rid of our unholy attachments and the evil habits and sinful addictions that keep us enslaved and idolatrous.
 Lent is our time to learn from our mistakes of over-indulgence in food, drink, drugs, gambling, promiscuity, or any other addiction that distances us from the Living Water.